Elizabeth Warren is Not Left-Wing

 by Benjamin Studebaker

 I recently had the pleasure of returning to the Dead Pundits Society podcast, anchored by Adam Proctor and Aimee Terese, to discuss Elizabeth Warren’s presidential candidacy.
-That podcast is now available to all:
+That podcast was recently pulled, but I have my own contributions to it, which you can still hear:

 In it, we expand upon some of the arguments I made in “The Decline and Fall of Elizabeth Warren” in October.
 There are lots and lots of reasons to think that Warren’s candidacy serves the interests of the Democratic Party establishment: